Cao Zhen: Family background

 There are two accounts of Cao Zhen's origins.
 The first, from the Records of the Three Kingdoms (Sanguozhi) and Wei Shu (魏書; by Wang Chen), claimed that Cao Zhen was a distant younger relative of Cao Cao, a warlord who rose to power in the late Eastern Han dynasty and controlled the Han central government.
 Cao Zhen's father, Cao Shao (曹邵), was a close aide to Cao Cao and was known for his intelligence and loyalty.
-Around 190, when Cao Cao was raising an army to join the Guandong Coalition, he sent Cao Shao to recruit soldiers from the various commanderies.
+Around 191, when Cao Cao was raising an army to join the Guandong Coalition, he sent Cao Shao to recruit soldiers from the various commanderies.
 Huang Wan (黃琬), the Inspector of Yu Province at the time, plotted to assassinate Cao Cao.
 Cao Shao sacrificed his life to save Cao Cao.

-The second account, from the Weilue, mentioned that Cao Zhen's original family name was Qin (秦), and that he was adopted into the Cao family.
+The second account, from the Weilüe, mentioned that Cao Zhen's original family name was Qin (秦), and that he was adopted into the Cao family.
 In this account, Cao Zhen's father was one Qin Bonan (秦伯南), who was a close friend of Cao Cao.
 Around 195, when Cao Cao was being attacked by soldiers under a rival warlord Yuan Shu, he took shelter in Qin Bonan's house.
 When the soldiers showed up and asked him where Cao Cao was, Qin Bonan claimed that he was Cao Cao and was killed by the soldiers.
 Out of gratitude to Qin Bonan for saving his life, Cao Cao adopted his children and allowed them to bear his family name.